 Another wonderful picture book that describes what happens in winter is Dear Rebecca, Winter is Here, by Jean Craighead George with pictures by Loretta Krupinski.
 The author’s note contains a wonderful explanation of the summer and winter solstice.

-Ridiculous is a funny tale of a tortoise that decides not to hibernate and instead goes to explore winter.
+A funny tale of a tortoise that decides not to hibernate and instead goes to explore winter.
 A dog, cat, duck and bird ask how the tortoise can keep warm like they do with humorous results.

 There are some great hibernation activities for preschoolers at http://trilliummontessori.org/animals-in-winter/ including making animal tracks in Play-Doh, a bear in a cave craft, and a bird migration game.